 Unless you work from home, or are a hermit, there’s a good chance you use some form of transportation.
 Going to work, going to the gym, traveling to see friends and family – there’s always somewhere to be and people to hang out with.

-Cost cutting with transportation is similar to housing in that if you want to own a car, buy something that is used and affordable.
+Saving money on transportation is similar to housing in that if you want to own a car, buy something that is used and affordable.
 You’ve probably heard that when a new car rolls off the lot for the first time, the car loses 10%+ in value, just like that.

 I bought a used 2014 VW Jetta for $13,000.
 It runs like new, and gets 37 mpg on the highway.
 I love it and since I own it in full, and drive it a few thousand miles a year, I’m going to get my money’s worth over 15-20 years.
 I could have bought a nicer car, but then I might still be paying for it many years later.